Anonymouseyy/goodlored/README.md

 # Good Lored

 **Good Lored** is a fun and creative storytelling game where players share personal or fictional stories, using props to make their tales more interesting.
-The goal is to weave engaging stories, bluff convincingly, and score points.
+The goal is to weave engaging stories and score points.
+[Play Here](https://anonymouseyy.github.io/goodlored/)